88-1982/mr_robogers/README.md

 Test 3: "It should return an array that counts from 0 to the inputted number Except for the number 1, which will be Replace with "beep!." expect (forLoop(5)).toEqual([0,"Beep!",2,3,4,5]);

-Test 4: "It should return an array that counts up from 0 to the inputted nunber."
+Test 4: "It should return an array that counts up from 0 to the inputted numbers that contain a 1,2 or 3 which will be replaced with a message."
+Expect (forloop(3)).toEqual(["wont you bem my neighbor?"]);